andybalham/blog-source-code/blog-posts/hexagonal-lambda-layers.md

 It was interesting to have a play with Lambda layers and it was a bit of a challenge to get it all working.
 Given this, I suspect that I will not be reaching for them out of my toolbox any time soon.

 In this post, we covered deploying and building, but we didn't cover testing.
-The [companion repo](https://github.com/andybalham/blog-hexagonal-lambda-layers) includes some tests, but local testing is tricky.
+The [companion repo](https://github.com/andybalham/blog-hexagonal-lambda-layers) includes some integration tests, but local testing is tricky.
 I prefer integration testing in AWS, so this isn't so much of a negative for me.
 However, it may be a deal-breaker for some.

 All in all, I think I agree with the conclusions in the fine article "[AWS Lambda Use Cases: When to use Lambda layers](https://lumigo.io/blog/lambda-layers-when-to-use-it/)" by [Yan Cui](https://aws.amazon.com/developer/community/heroes/yan-cui/), one of which is to prefer `npm` as the default reuse approach.